Nāʻālehu, Hawaii

+History

+Initially created as one of several plantation camps by the Hutchinson Sugar Plantation Company, Nāʻālehu would later be developed as a proper town by plantation Manager J. Beaty in an effort to make plantation life more comfortable for workers and "citify" the scattered plantation camps.
+These camps were initially consolidated into four main villages: Nāʻālehu, Honuapo, Hīlea and Kaʻalaiki; with those last three villages consolidated into the town of Nāʻālehu by 1928.

+At one time there were two mills, an 8-roller mill at Nāʻālehu and a 9-roller mill at Honuapo.
+Hilea also had its own mill, but it was dismantled in 1907.
+Around 1911, the Nāʻālehu mill wore out and a new central mill was built at Honuapo to grind the cane.
+The landing was located at Honuapo and it had the reputation of being able to load and ship sugar cheaper than any other port in the islands.

 Geography

 Nāʻālehu is located near the southern tip of the island of Hawaiʻi at 19°3′57″N 155°35′15″W (19.065925, -155.587528) in the Kaʻū District.
 It is bordered to the west by Waiohinu, and Discovery Harbour is to the southwest.
 (The two communities are census-designated places but do not have post offices.)

 According to the United States Census Bureau, the Nāʻālehu CDP has a total area of 5.6 km2, all of it land.